product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

 ### Maturity Phase

-Once we had a sizable numbers of merchant mini apps across categories and a lot of internal verticals on the platform, I consider us reaching the **Maturity** phase of the product.
+Once we had a sizeable numbers of merchant mini apps across categories and a lot of internal verticals on the platform, I consider us reaching the **Maturity** phase of the product.
 We were now focusing on questions about handling scale and platformising this SDK and overall making the whole thing better.
 Few things we did were:

 -   With the large number of merchant apps we were onboarding a lot of manual processes were just becoming too tedious to manage operationally.
 To solve this we launched a **“DIY flow”**.
     <center>